 - Every state allows for the imposition and enforcement of legal financial obligations (LFOs).
-LFOs are not governed in federal law or policies, and "LFO laws and policies differ across states and often across counties and municipalities within states."1 - In 1989, Washington State enacted statute governing LFOs and allowing courts to order payment of LFOs as part of sentencing.2 LFOs may be ordered by a court at original sentencing, at a restitution hearing, or following an appeal.3 - As of December 2021, there were 250 state statutes governing 376 unique LFOs, including 52 unique LFOs in Superior Courts and 299 unique LFOs in courts of limited jurisdiction (i.e., district and municipal courts) in Washington State.1 - RCW 9.94A.030(31) defines LFOs as "[A] sum of money that is ordered by a [S]uperior [C]ourt of the [S]tate of Washington for [LFOs] which may include restitution to the victim, statutorily imposed crime victims' compensation fees as assessed pursuant to RCW 7.68.035, court costs, county or interlocal drug funds, court-appointed attorneys' fees, and costs of defense, fines, and other financial obligation that is assessed to [a person] as a result of a felony conviction."4 While not explicitly defined in statute, district and municipal courts also impose monetary sanctions understood as LFOs. - LFOs generally fall into four categories: fines, costs, fees, and restitution.5 - Fines are fixed financial penalties attached to a conviction for a given offense and are a form of punishment.2 RCW 9A.20.021 establishes the maximum fine for a class A felony as \$50,000 and the maximum fine for a gross misdemeanor as \$5,000.6 - Costs are fees related to criminal legal system processes and are generally limited to prosecution expenses incurred by the state.
-Costs can include use of a public defender, court costs such as paperwork and filing fees, probation supervision fees, and incarceration costs, including the cost of being arrested, being supervised before trial, deferring trial, being tried by a jury, avoiding trial, being incarcerated, and, if sentenced to supervision in the community, the costs associated with supervision.^{2,5} Assessments are another form of costs imposed by courts of limited jurisdiction "for services provided whenever the person is referred by the court [...] for evaluation or supervision services."7 - Fees are "frequently add-on sums allocated to particular entities" (e.g., \$100 fee for DNA collection).5 The Washington State Administrative Office of the Courts (AOC) maintains an online list of many of these fees.8 - Restitution "is considered payment of 'damages' directly to victims" and must be "ordered in Superior Court whenever there is a conviction for a crime 'which result[ed] in injury to any person or damage to or loss of property."5 Washington State law allows restitution to be up to double the amount gained or the victim's loss.9 Courts must impose interest on restitution (12% interest rate),10 which begins accruing "from the moment the sentence is imposed, even if the [person] is heading to a lengthy prison stay."^{5,11} Finally, courts are not allowed to reduce the total amount of restitution imposed based on a person's inability to pay.^{5,9}
+LFOs are not governed in federal law or policies, and "LFO laws and policies differ across states and often across counties and municipalities within states." - In 1989, Washington State enacted statute governing LFOs and allowing courts to order payment of LFOs as part of sentencing.2 LFOs may be ordered by a court at original sentencing, at a restitution hearing, or following an appeal.3 - As of December 2021, there were 250 state statutes governing 376 unique LFOs, including 52 unique LFOs in Superior Courts and 299 unique LFOs in courts of limited jurisdiction (i.e., district and municipal courts) in Washington State.1 - RCW 9.94A.030(31) defines LFOs as "a sum of money that is ordered by a [S]uperior [C]ourt of the [S]tate of Washington for [LFOs] which may include restitution to the victim, statutorily imposed crime victims' compensation fees as assessed pursuant to RCW 7.68.035, court costs, county or interlocal drug funds, court-appointed attorneys' fees, and costs of defense, fines, and any other financial obligation that is assessed to [a person] as a result of a felony conviction." - Effective January 1, 2023, RCW 3.66.115 defines LFOs as "a sum of money that is ordered by a district or municipal court of the [S]tate of Washington for [LFOs] which may include restitution to the victim, court costs, county or interlocal drug funds, court-appointed attorneys' fees, and costs of defense, fines, and any other financial obligation that is assessed to [a person] as a result of a conviction."5 - LFOs are debts imposed for criminal convictions and generally fall into four categories: fines, costs, fees, and restitution.6 - o Fines are fixed financial penalties attached to a conviction for a given offense and are a form of punishment.2 - o Costs are fees related to criminal legal system processes and are generally limited to prosecution expenses incurred by the state. - Fees are "frequently add-on sums allocated to particular entities" (e.g., \$100 fee for DNA collection).6 The Washington State Administrative Office of the Courts (AOC) maintains an online list of many of these fees.7 - Restitution "is considered payment of 'damages' directly to victims" and must be "ordered in Superior Court whenever there is a conviction for a crime 'which result[ed] in injury to any person or damage to or loss of property." - In 2016, the U.S. Department of Justice (DOJ) issued a "Dear Colleague" letter to U.S. judges in which it outlined seven principles relating to the sentencing of fines and fees.8 - In 2017, the U.S. Commission on Civil Rights found that "unchecked discretion or stringent requirements to impose fines or fees can lead and have led to discrimination and inequitable access to justice" with data and research evidence that "the impacts of these practices have been borne by communities of color..." and those experiencing financial poverty.9 - In 2018, "the American Bar Association adopted ten guidelines on court fines and fees, detailing recommendations for reforms on federal, state, and local levels."
+8